dnsndrvsk/Kappe/README.md

 The app will be automatically opened in your browser.

 <hr/>
-PS: PSD theme was designed by Faton Avdiu.
+PSD theme was designed by Faton Avdiu.
 <hr/>